FordEscort 1600 RS BDA Works Rallye Car

 - MwSt nicht ausweisbar

 zurück zur Übersicht

 PVX400K is the last of 21 RS 1600 works cars registerd during 1971 and one of only eight that are believed to still exist.
-It is one of three built for an assault of the 1971 RAC Rally and was allocated for Roger Clark.
-The other two cars, registerd PVX398K and PVX 399K, were driven by Timo Makinen and Hannu Mikkola respectively.
-The team was sponsored by Wills Tobacco and carried the livory of Embassy brand.
-In the event, Clark an his co-driver Jim Porter could manage only a 11th place, handicapped by a faulty gearbox and a defective fuel gauge that caused them to run out of fuel, but nevertheless had demonstrated its true potential by setting the fastest time on two of the stages.
+It is one of three built for the 1971 RAC Rallye and was driven by Roger Clark.
+The other two cars, registered PVX398K and PVX399K, were driven by Timo Makinen and Hannu Mikkola, respectively.
+The team was sponsored by Wills Tobacco and carried the livery of the Embassy cigarette brand.
+In the event, Clark and his co-driver Jim Porter could manage only 11th place, handicapped by a faulty gearbox and a defective fuel gauge that caused them to run out of fuel, but nevertheless had demonstrated its true potential by setting the fastest time on two of the stages.

 Back in The UK the car was sold into private ownership, changing hands a few times before undergoing a sympathetic restoration in the mid-1990s.